The Most Effective & Recommended Ways to Get Out of Debt Quickly

 10. Refinance Your Mortgage

-If you own your own home, you may have enough equity to consolidate all of your debts into your mortgage.
-If you don’t have much equity in your home, additional mortgage insurance costs may be expensive.
-Make sure you consider all of your options and seek advice from someone other than your lender (since they have a vested interest in getting you to choose this option).
+If you own a home, you might have enough equity to consolidate your debts into your mortgage.
+However, if your equity is limited, additional mortgage insurance costs could be expensive.
+Before making a decision, explore all your options and seek advice from an unbiased financial professional—not just your lender, who may have a vested interest in steering you toward this choice.

 11. Speak with a Credit Counsellor